Westoe, Whitburn, Cleadon, Marsden and Boldon : South Tyneside villages and coast

 Whitburn, south of Souter is a mile from the northern outskirts of Sunderland and is one of the most attractive tree-lined villages in the North East.
 Even the architectural historian Nikolaus Pevsner, who had visited many places, described Whitburn as “uncommonly attractive”.
 There is no coastal stream or ‘burn’ here although the ‘sea burn’ at Sunderland just to the south does enter the sea at Whitburn Bay.
 Either way, the name Whitburn is thought to have originally meant ‘white barn’ although a more imaginative suggestion is that it was the burial place or ‘byrgen’ of a Saxon chieftain called Hwitta.

 Whitburn church, dedicated to St Andrew dates to the 13th century, with the upper part of the tower dating to the 15th century.
 Inside is a curious tomb chest of 1689 featuring the rather plump, carved recumbent effigy of an elderly man called Michael Matthew of Cleadon dressed in clothes of the era, including a periwig.

 The old part of Whitburn village around Front Street is picture postcard from most viewpoints with fine houses of the Georgian and Victorian eras.
-Notable houses include Whitburn House (18th century), Whitburn House on the Bank, The Lodge, The Limes, Thorncliffe (which once had its own observatory) and a handsome Tudoresque Victorian brick extravaganza near the church called Red Cottage dating from 1843.
-It was designed by Benjamin Green whose other work includes Penshaw Monument, Grey’s Moument and Newcastle Theatre Royal.
+Notable houses include Whitburn House (18th century), The Lodge, The Limes, Thorncliffe (which once had its own observatory) and a handsome Tudoresque Victorian brick extravaganza near the church called Red Cottage dating from 1843.
+It was designed by Benjamin Green whose other work includes Penshaw Monument, Grey’s Monument and Newcastle Theatre Royal.